theoremreach/slate/source/index.md

 ### INDEX - List Available Trait Questions

 This end point allows you to retrieve all active trait questions within a given country.
+The US TraitQuestions can be found <a href="https://s3.amazonaws.com/theoremreachapi/us-mapping/trait-questions-2016-05-05.xlsb">here</a>.

 **HTTP REQUEST**